PharmGKB/PharmCAT/docs/specifications/Outside-Call-Format.md

 MT-RNR1	1555A>G
 ```

+Notes:
-Note that the HLA-B line has two tabs between the gene name and the allele presence.
-Also, the MT-RNR1 line specifies a
+* the HLA-B line has two tabs between the gene name and the gene result (`*57:01 positive`)
-since that gene is monoploid.
+* the MT-RNR1 line specifies a single allele call since that gene is monoploid